nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * PROJECT_DEADLINE should follow the YYYY-MM-DD format.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A project can have any number of tags (including 0)
+A Project can have any number of tags (including 0)
 </div>

 Examples: